 Micah Spear has pursued a career — and life — that has explored the many ways we communicate and feel.
-From an initial academic background in art and design, his work has continued to cross disciplines.
-He has worked in architecture, consulted businesses, invested in early stage mission driven businesses, produced films, and continued to work as a multidisciplinary artist.
+From an initial academic background in art and design, his work crosses disciplines.
+He has worked in architecture, consulted complex organizations, invested in mission driven start-ups, produced films, and continues to work as a multidisciplinary artist.

 His expansive approach to experiencing the world led him to be one of the founders (and Design Director) of Sightful, which specializes in helping Fortune 100 corporations integrate design-centered thinking into their company processes and the launching of multiple high level products.
 He was named by Fast Company to their Creative Braintrust, a group brought together to “rethink the future of travel [and] explore ideas and innovations that aim to inspire even greater breakthroughs in travel.”

 Spear has served in advisory and investor roles in the communications technology field and for food and beverage companies such as the nut butter-maker Justin’s (aquired by Hormel), and Japanese specialty beverage-maker Kimino as well as CPG neurobehavioral wellness companies PYM and BloomFarms to name a few.

 As an artist, Spear’s work in sculpture — and the documentation of his fabrication process — has found a following in Japan, where his work has been shown at the SO1 Gallery and his books are carried at the Marc Jacobs-affiliate Bookmarc Tokyo, Ambush Shop and published in Japanese media.
 He’s also exhibited solo works in photography and film.